 Figure 2.
-Priority monitoring networks proposed for near-term WRMP implementation, and secondary networks that may be established with additional program resources, shifts in program science priorities, and/or planned implementation of additional tidal wetland restoration projects.
+Priority monitoring networks proposed for near-term WRMP implementation, and secondary networks that may be established with additional program resources.

 The TAC is proposing these priority monitoring site networks for near-term implementation for a number of reasons, including their ability to: